THE HAND THAT ROCKS THE CRADLE

 With Mother's Day a few days away, I came across an article in one of my new's feeds that referred to this theory.
 At first, I laughed out loud and hit delete, and then last night, thinking about it, I realised that in many ways it was in fact, true.
 We all turn into our mother's at certain points in our lives.
 They may be lasting traits, or fleeting moments.
 But the undeniable force of a mother shaping her child, is true and it exists.

-Research shows that we tend to age like our mums, - in which case, I am going to rock my 50’s, 60’s and 70”s .
+Research shows that we tend to age like our mums, - in which case, I am going to rock my 50’s, 60’s and 70's.
 My mother has never used sunscreen, expensive face creams or really anything more than an occasional swipe of baby oil.
 She looks amazing for her age.
 And I don't mean "amazing" in the airbrushed sense of the world right now.
 She looks like a person who has lived her life, earned her wrinkles and scars like the badges of honour that they really are.
-To me, living in Singapore which is a culture obsessed with youth, wrinkle free skin and perfection, my mother’s face is reminds me to be true to my own, and not to buy into all that hype.
+She is currently in her 80's and still looks damn fine!
+To me, living in Singapore which is a culture obsessed with youth, wrinkle free skin and perfection, my mother’s face reminds me to be true to my own, and not to buy into all that hype.
+That wrinkles and scars ARE badges of honour!

 The tendency to replicate how you were raised about certain things is also something I see in myself.
 Although my own personality influences my behaviour to a certain extent, I find that in many ways I parent the way I was parented.